-Fall gardening is something many gardeners overlook, but it can be very productive and rewarding to keep growing vegetables up to and even past your frost date.
-“Spring” greens like spinach and arugula, as well as the slower-growing cool season crops like broccoli and cauliflower are all great choices for fall planting, and are a welcome change of pace after the summer surge of tomatoes, peppers and cucumbers.
+Fall gardening is something many gardeners overlook, but it can be very productive and rewarding to keep growing vegetables up to and even past your fall frost date.
+“Spring” greens like spinach and arugula, as well as the slower-growing cool season crops like broccoli and cauliflower are all great choices for growing into the fall, and are a welcome change of pace after the summer surge of tomatoes, peppers and cucumbers.

 But fall gardening should really be called “mid-summer gardening”, because that’s the time when the action happens.
 You have to remember to start your fall seedlings indoors (or in another cool place) before you’ve even harvested your first tomatoes.
 When everything else is in full swing in the middle of summer, remembering to start seedlings for fall gardening is probably not on your radar.